jfitisoff/insite/README.md

 => false
 ```

-In the example above, a named accessor method was created for a particular page.
+In the example above, a named accessor method was created for a chip list on one particular page.
 Sometimes it's useful to label things.
 But insite also automatically defines "generic" component accessor methods that you can use on any page.
 So as long as the component is defined you could use the components described above on any page without writing any additional code:

 ```ruby
 # Return an object for the second chip list on the page.